Dental Implants — Park City, UT

 A single tooth dental implant uses just one implant post to support a customized dental crown, replacing a lost tooth from the roots up.
 Once the dental implant post is in place, a custom, tooth-colored dental crown is designed and positioned, attaching to the implant post.
 This offers a seamless recreation of the entire lost tooth that will continue to look, feel, and function like a natural smile for years to come.

 Two or more missing teeth can be replaced with an implant-supported bridge.
 Prosthetic teeth are designed to match the appearance of your natural ones.
 Instead of placing dental crowns on your adjacent teeth to hold it in place, 1 or 2 implants are used to anchor it to your jawbone.

 Dental implants allow you to skip the slipping and irritation caused by traditional dentures because suction or an adhesive is not used.
-Instead, an average of four implant posts attach it to your jaw.
+Instead, four to six implant posts attach it to your jaw.
 This allows you to enjoy added stability that is not possible with conventional dentures.
 In fact, you will have an increased biting force of over 70%.

 Understanding the Cost of Dental Implants